tardis-dev/serum-vial/README.md

 ## What about placing/cancelling orders endpoints?

 Serum-vial provides real-time market data only and does not include endpoints for placing/canceling or tracking own orders as that requires handling private keys which is currently out of scope of this project.

-Please see [serum-rest-server](https://github.com/project-serum/serum-rest-server) or [@project-serum/serum](https://github.com/project-serum/serum-ts/tree/master/packages/serum) as a good alternatives.
+See [serum-rest-server](https://github.com/project-serum/serum-rest-server) or [@project-serum/serum](https://github.com/project-serum/serum-ts/tree/master/packages/serum) as a good alternatives.

 <br/>